NielsMasdorp/Speculum-Android/README.md

 * One of the top posts of your favorite subreddit
 * Update data by using voice command

+How do I use this
+====

+1. Clone project in Android Studio
+2. Make nescessary adjustments for your device
+3. Run on device or generate .APK
+4. Turn on "Stay Awake" in Developer Options on your device

 Update data with voice command
 ====